Note: This post may contain affiliate links. Please see my disclosure page for more details.

 Now that you’re fed, you’re at the gateway to Central Park.
 Central Park is almost like a city unto itself.
 What you do in Central Park depends on what you’re interested in.
 If it’s just people-watching and strolling, walk away — you’ve got literal miles of walkways to choose from.
 For a more scenic side, check out the Lake near the Central Park Boathouse Restaurant.
 If you’re a Beatles fan, check out Strawberry Fields, dedicated to John Lennon (this is where you’ll find the famous “Imagine” memorial where people often leave flowers).
 The best people-watching and chilling spot is Sheep Meadow – watch out for topless hippies (it is legal for ladies to be topless in NYC, FYI – #freethenipple!).

 There’s also Belvedere Castle, the Friedsam Memorial Carousel, the Conservatory Garden, and the famous Alice in Wonderland statue — so go on a treasure hunt for these if you feel like it!
+If you really want to cover Central Park in depth, some companies offer affordable guided walking tours, but I think it’s more fun to discover the park on your own terms.

 There are countless things to see here, so just pick a few rooms and focus on those.
 There’s simply no way to see it all.
 My favorites are the Impressionists, the Egyptian section, the Native American art, and the insanely luxurious European applied arts on the first floor.